Machine Learning in the 2HDM2S model for Dark Matter: Sampling Methods

 For the sampling near the alignment limit, we consider the same range, with the change that $\alpha_1$ is obtained as a random number within $\pm 10\%$ of $-\beta$.
 We let each method run for about $\sim 7000$ CPU hours in order to obtain $\sim 120000$ points for the random scan and $\sim 370000$ points with the near alignment consideration.

-We present the results of the random scan in Fig.~\ref{random_sample}, for the $\alpha_1-\beta$ plane, showing clearly that considering $\alpha_1$ within $\pm 10\%$ of $\beta$ correctly explores the allowed parameter space.
+We present the results of the random scan in Fig.~\ref{random_sample}, for the $\alpha_1-\beta$ plane, showing clearly that considering $\alpha_1$ within $\pm 10\%$ of $\beta$ correctly explores the allowed parameter space, and the scan near the alignment limit in Fig.~\ref{omega_random} for the mass - relic density plane.
 The points in \textit{red} satisfy BFB, unitarity, global minimum, flavour bounds, coupling modifiers and signal strengths.
 The points in \textit{green} combine points originally in red that are found to also satisfy \texttt{HiggsTools-1.1.3}.
-We add in \textit{blue} the points originally in green found to have a total relic density of $\Omega_T h^2 \in [0.09,0.15]$.
+We add in \textit{blue} the points originally in green found to have a relic density of $\Omega h^2 \in [0.09,0.15]$.

-In Fig.~\ref{omega_random}, we show the simulations in the plane of the relic density of the two candidates, for the scan near the alignment limit.
 At this stage, we do not impose the bounds from Dark Matter direct and indirect searches.
-Such bounds rule out all of the few points we found with acceptable relic density, with Fig.\ref{direct_k10} showing the comparison of the points sampled near the alignment limit with the most recent exclusion line from the LZ collaboration~\cite{LZ:2024zvo}.
-As most points sampled do not have a significant total relic density, we continue with a new Machine Learning method instead of continuing with longer sets of inefficient traditional sampling.
+Such bounds rule out most of the few points we found with acceptable relic density, with Fig.\ref{direct_k10} showing the comparison of the points sampled near the alignment limit with the most recent exclusion line from the LZ collaboration~\cite{LZ:2024zvo}.
+As most points sampled do not have a significant relic density, we continue with a new Machine Learning method instead of continuing with longer sets of inefficient traditional sampling.

 We followed the procedure for efficiently sampling the parameter space shown in \cite{deSouza:2022uhk} and further developed in \cite{Romao:2024gjx,deSouza:2025uxb,deSouza:2025bpl} \footnote{Alternative approaches to successfully sample the parameter space of BSM models have been developed in cases where training datasets are available~\cite{Caron:2019xkx,Hollingsworth:2021sii,Goodsell:2022beo,Diaz:2024yfu,Batra:2025amk,Hammad:2025wst}.
 For more broad applications of Machine Learning in the field of particle physics, consider the comprehensive reviews~\cite{Feickert:2021ajf,Plehn:2022ftl}.}.
 The first step is to define constraint functions, $C(\mathcal{O})$, as